 Intoxication won't usually excuse a person from criminal behavior, unless the intoxication was involuntary (if they were drugged against their will, for instance).
 This is especially true for a voluntary manslaughter charge.
 In a murder charge, an intoxication defense might succeed in dropping the charge to one of manslaughter, but intoxication doesn't offer a very good defense to a manslaughter charge.
 Indeed, an intoxicated homicide is one of the situations the crime of manslaughter was developed to address.

 There are many ways to challenge charges of voluntary manslaughter.
 The key, however, is having a strong and confident advocate on your side to guide you through your defenses and help you plan your legal strategy.
-That's the job of your criminal defense lawyer.
-You can speak with an experienced lawyer today and receive a free review of your case.
+That's why it's so important to get the counsel of an experienced criminal defense attorney.